connectrpc/connect-swift/ConnectExamples/ElizaSwiftPackageApp/README.md

 ## Try it out

-Simply open the `.xcodeproj` in this directory and build the app using Xcode.
+Simply open the `.xcodeproj` in this directory and build the app target using Xcode.

 Note that the project uses a local reference to the Connect package, rather than the GitHub URL.